mohammadrezahq/mdb-php-orm/README.md

     Mdb::createTable($tableName, $args);

-For this in args, you should know how sql defines it's cols.
+For this in args, you should know how sql defines it's cols. (for mysql)

 ### Insert Data